sarmadiali98/ReLico/README.md

 If you use ReLico in academic work, please cite the associated paper and the archived artifact release.

-A `CITATION.cff` file is recommended for the repository root.

 ## Notes for artifact evaluation

 For artifact-review purposes, the most important distinctions are:

 * the core contribution is the Timed Rebeca → Lingua Franca translator,
 * the supported source language is a deterministic subset of Timed Rebeca,
-* the smart-home example is an optional end-to-end validation workflow,
+* the smart-home example is an end-to-end validation workflow,
 * the hardware-backed LF program contains additional integration beyond the raw generated LF file.